Current Openings

 Description:

 We are developing a reference collection based on archived archaeological image and text data from southern Jordan.
 We seek to build a reference collection that will serve as a platform for the development of two Machine-learning (ML) models of use to academics, educators, and conservators, in the preservation and management of archaeological sites associated with the World Heritage site of Petra, now a World Wonder, and other sites in southern Jordan associated with the ancient Incense Route.
 This reference collection and the ML models derived from it will facilitate the identification and dating of archaeological sites in southern Jordan and promote best practices in cultural heritage management.
 This reference collection’s data infrastructure and the ML models will also be transferable, allowing scholars in other regions to apply these tools to their datasets.
 These ML models will eventually form the underpinnings for an applied AI model.
+This is now a cornerstone project for the Center for Ancient Arabian Studies at GW.

 Duties include: